The attractive feather stitch is a looped embroidery stitch that is easier than it may first appear.

 Bring your needle to the surface where you wish to start your feather stitch.
 Count four fabric threads to the right and reinsert the needle.

-Pull the needle through, but leave a loop of thread below your work.
+Pull the needle through, but not all the way.
+Leave a loop of thread below your work.
 Push the needle back up inside the thread loop, two threads to the left and four down.

-Pull the thread right through gently until the stitch sits comfortably on the surface.
+Now pull the thread right through, slowly, until the stitch sits comfortably on the surface.

 You will have a V-shaped curve with the thread emerging from the centre bottom.

-Bring the needle back up four fabric threads to the right, and repeat.
+Bring the needle back up four fabric threads to the right of the hole the thread is exiting from, and repeat.

 Now work a stitch in a similar manner, but position it four fabric threads to the LEFT of the previous stitch.